- 2020 Conference

 In order to be a CPHR, individuals must maintain your membership with us.
 Failure to renew membership each year will result in revocation of the CPHR designation.
 Late renewals are subject to late fees and reinstatement fees (and have a time limit).
 Renew on time to avoid those additional fees.
 This applies to both individuals who hold the CPHR designation and Candidates.

 Continuing Professional Development (CPD)

 CPHRs are required to report a minimum of 60 qualifying CPD hours on a three-year rolling calendar period basis, with a minimum of 10 hours per year.
 It is recommended that CPHRs aim for 25+ qualifying CPD hours each year to ensure they meet the overall 60 hour requirement as there are maximums in some categories.
 CPD hours are reported using our online CPD tool.
 The CPD report must be printed and submitted to us each year as outlined on the CPD page.
-Activities that do not fit within the qualifying activities should not be included as they will not count towards the requirement.

 Leaves of Absence